-The Board of Funeral Directors and Embalmers is concerned about the continued competency of some of its licensees, especially as it relates to their knowledge and understanding of the rules and ethics governing funeral practice.
-Laws and regulations governing the funeral industry are complex and varied - ranging from FTC rules to local ordinances on disposal of hazardous waste.
+The Board of Funeral Directors and Embalmers is concerned about the continued competency of some of its licensees, especially as it relates to their knowledge and understanding of the rules and ethics governing funeral practice, the standards related to the practice of funeral services and preneed contracts and funding.
+Laws and regulations governing the funeral industry are complex and varied - ranging from FTC rules to local ordinances on disposal of hazardous waste to specific rules for funding of preneed.
 Highly infectious diseases borne by decedents can expose licensees and members of the public to significant danger.
 The arranging and financing of preneed contracts requires continuous updating of knowledge.
 Therefore, the goal of the Board was to develop requirements that would: 1) emphasize professional ethics and encourage licensees to become more knowledgeable about the laws and regulations governing the profession; 2) offer a choice of content and form that is flexible enough to meet the needs of licensees in a variety of practice settings in any location in Virginia; and 3) assure the public that funeral service licensees have maintained their skills and competencies in order to protect the public health, safety and welfare.